peka01/ntr-test/docs/help/en/overview.md

-# Welcome to the Training Management System
+# Welcome to training management

-The Training Management System is a flexible and user-friendly tool for organizing and managing training activities.
-The system is built on a simple but effective voucher system that allows participants to book and attend trainings in a smooth way.
+Forget complicated systems and paperwork.
+Here you get a simple and smooth solution for organizing trainings – so you can focus on what really matters.

-## What can the system do?
+## What do you get out of it?

-### For participants:
+### As a participant:
-- **Easy registration**: Sign up for trainings with just a few clicks
+- **Easy to join**: Sign up for trainings in seconds
-- **Voucher management**: Use your vouchers to attend trainings
+- **Vouchers that work**: Use your cards to participate in trainings
-- **Attendance tracking**: Mark attendance directly in the system
+- **Mark attendance easily**: Click and done – no hassle
-- **Overview**: See all your registrations and attendance in one place
+- **Everything in one place**: See your registrations and attendance directly

-### For administrators:
+### As an administrator:
-- **User management**: Create and manage user accounts
+- **Manage users easily**: Create and update accounts without problems
-- **Training administration**: Create, edit, and organize trainings
+- **Organize trainings smoothly**: Create, change and plan activities
-- **Voucher distribution**: Manage vouchers for all users
+- **Distribute vouchers**: Manage cards for all users
-- **Statistics and reports**: Track usage and attendance
+- **Follow what happens**: See statistics and reports

-## How does it work?
+## How it works

-The system is built around three main components:
+It's simple!
+We have three main parts:

-1. **Users** - Participants who can register for trainings
+1. **Users** - Participants who want to join trainings
-2. **Trainings** - Courses and activities that users can attend
+2. **Trainings** - Courses and activities that users can participate in
-3. **Vouchers** - Currency used to attend trainings
+3. **Vouchers** - What's used to participate in trainings

 ## Technical foundation

-- **Web-based**: Works in all modern browsers
+- **Works everywhere**: Open in any browser
-- **Real-time**: Updates happen directly without reloading the page
+- **Updates directly**: Changes appear immediately without reloading
-- **Secure**: All data is stored safely in the cloud
+- **Secure**: All information is saved securely
-- **Scalable**: Can handle from small groups to large organizations
+- **Grows with you**: Works just as well for small as large groups

-## Getting started
+## Get started

-Start by exploring the different sections in the help system to learn how to use the system effectively.
-Each section contains detailed instructions and tips to get the most out of the system.
+Explore the help sections to learn how to use the platform in the best way.
+Each section has clear instructions and tips so you get the most out of your time.